Visiting restrictions still in place at our hospitals

-Wirral University Teaching Hospital has taken the difficult decision to suspend the former arrangements for visiting as from Thursday 10th June 2021.
+Wirral University Teaching Hospital still has visiting restrictions in place.
 We have seen an increasing prevalence of COVID-19 in our Community.
-This decision has not been taken lightly and we thank you for your support and cooperation in keeping our patients, staff and community as safe as possible.
+The decision to continue with restrictions has not been taken lightly and we thank you for your support and cooperation in keeping our patients, staff and community as safe as possible.

 Visiting will still be able to take place for people who are at the end of life, or if you have had a telephone call from the hospital to attend the ward, for a patient with dementia, a learning disability and any patient where lack of visiting will be detrimental to their health and wellbeing.
 For more information please click here.